 John Ashcroft News

-Robert Mueller , who was announced late Wednesday afternoon as the special counsel to spearhead the FBI 's investigation into Russian connections to the 2016 election "and related matters," has a long history within the organization.
-He served as the FBI director from Sept.
-2001 until Sept.
-2013,
+Robert Mueller , who was named in late May as the special counsel to spearhead the FBI 's investigation into Russian connections to the 2016 election "and related matters," has been in the headlines more than once since he was appointed.
+Most recently, President Donald Trump said if Mueller

 Former top terror adviser spotted at White House hours before FBI director was fired